SamanthaGitHub/Python-Code-Summary/README.md

 ## Web Scraping
 ### Beautiful Soup
-To display a list of attractions from a website, I used Beautiful Soup and scrapped the headers for the names of the attractions.
+To display a list of attractions from a website, I used Beautiful Soup and scraped the headers for the names of the attractions.

 ```
 def traveljapan_bs(request):